Estimation of Dielectric Parameters from Ultrasound Waves in Quantitative Thermoacoustic Tomography: Simulations

 The MAP estimates of the conductivity $\sigma_\mathrm{MAP}$ and relative permittivity $\epsilon_{r,\mathrm{MAP}}$ for one to four incident electric field $E_\mathrm{inc}$ and sensor geometries $\alpha = 90^\circ, 180^\circ$, and $360^\circ$ are shown in Fig. \ref{fig:electrical}.
 Corresponding cross-sectional line plots are shown in Fig. \ref{fig:electrical_cross_section}.

-As can be seen, the number of incident electric fields has a significant effect on the accuracy of the estimated parameters.
+As it can be seen, the number of incident electric fields has a significant effect on the accuracy of the estimated parameters.
 In the case of one incident electric field, the estimates are highly inaccurate for all sensor geometries.
-In the case of two incident electric fields, relatively accurate estimates can be obtained when using the full view sensor geometry.
-Furthermore, in the case of three and four incident electric fields, the estimates are close to the true values for the full-view sensor geometry.
-Furthermore, the effect of the limited-view ultrasound sensor geometries can be observed as errors and artifacts in the areas where the limited-view artifacts are seen in the estimated initial pressures (Fig. \ref{fig:acoustic}).
+In the case of two incident electric fields, relatively accurate estimated can be obtained when using the full view sensor geometry.
+Furthermore, in the case of three and four incident electric fields, the estimates are close to the true values for the full view sensor geometry.
+Furthermore, the effect of the limited ultrasound sensor geometries can be observed as errors and artifacts in the areas where the limited view artifacts are seen in the estimated initial pressures (Fig. \ref{fig:acoustic}).